IdanRahamimov/bellabeat_smart_device_analyze/README.md

 The project follows the Ask, Prepare, Process, Analyze, Share, and Act (APPASA) framework for data analysis.

 ## Data Transformation Process
 This section outlines the process of transforming and organizing the data for analysis.
-The cleaned and prepared data can be found in the `data_april12_to_may12_2016` folder.
-This dataset will be used for subsequent analysis.
+The cleaned and prepared data can be found in the `data_april12_to_may12_2016` folder which will be the basis for the ensuing analysis.

   ### Steps:
-  1. **Conversion to Snake_case**: To maintain consistency and compatibility, all file names and headers have been converted to snake_case.
-This conversion was achieved using the `rename_file_name.py` script found   in the `scripts` folder.
-Then, the `rename_header.py` script was used to convert the headers within the data files.
+  1. **Conversion to Snake_case**: To maintain consistency and compatibility, all filenames and headers were converted to snake_case.
+This was done using the `rename_file_name.py` script located in the `scripts` folder.
+Then, the `rename_header.py` script was employed for renaming the headers within the data files.

-  2. **Delete duplicate data**: `daily_activity` already hold all the daily information so I delete `daily_calories`, `daily_intensities` and `daily_steps`
-  3. **Merge Data**: the hourly and minute data are separated so I manually combine the hourly data to `hourly_activiy`, the data in minute was too large to merge manually so I made `merge_minute.py` script to merge them all into one file calld `minute_activity`
+  2. **Removal of Duplicate Data**: The `daily_activity` dataset contains comprehensive daily data; hence, the `daily_calories`, `daily_intensities`, and `daily_steps` datasets, which held redundant information, were removed.

+  3. **Data Merging**: The data divided into hourly and minute intervals were consolidated for ease of analysis.
+The hourly data was manually combined into a `hourly_activity` dataset.
+  The minute data, due to its voluminous size, required the `merge_minute.py` script for consolidation into a single `minute_activity` file.
+Prior to running the script, the `minute_sleep` dataset was renamed to `time_sleep` to prevent it from being merged.

-  4. **split date and time**: in some of the files the date column have both date and time so I made a script `split_datetime.py` to split them into two columns date and time the script also standardize the name of the columns
+  4. **Date and Time Separation**: Some of the datasets included date and time in the same column.
+The `split_datetime.py` script was created to separate these into distinct 'date' and 'time' columns.
+This script also standardizes the column names across all datasets.

 ## Source
 [Kaggle FitBit Fitness Tracker](https://www.kaggle.com/datasets/arashnic/fitbit)